 The certificate of advanced studies program is available for those candidates who have earned a master's degree and who wish to do further graduate work without commitment to another degree program.
 A program of studies specific to the needs of a candidate or a group of candidates is developed and leads to a certificate of advanced studies upon completion of the program.

-Earning a Second Degree from the School of Education
+Earning a Second Degree from the Education Department

-Graduate students who have earned one graduate degree in education from the School of Education and are admitted and enrolled in a second degree need to complete the coursework required for the degree.
-A minimum of 30 credit hours taken at the graduate level from the coursework offered by the School of Education is required to obtain the second degree.
+Graduate students who have earned one graduate degree in education from the Education Department and are admitted and enrolled in a second degree need to complete the coursework required for the degree.
+A minimum of 30 credit hours taken at the graduate level from the coursework offered by the Education Department is required to obtain the second degree.

 Models of Program Delivery